rust-lang/unsafe-code-guidelines/wip/memory-interface.md

 One key question a memory model has to answer is *what is a pointer*.
 It might seem like the answer is just "an integer of appropriate size", but [that is not the case][pointers-complicated].
 This becomes even more prominent with aliasing models such as [Stacked Borrows].
-So the interface will leave it up to the concrete instance to answer this question, and carry `Pointer` as an associated type.
+So we leave it up to the memory model to answer this question, and make `Pointer` an associated type.
 Practically speaking, `Pointer` will be some representation of an "address", plus [provenance] information.

 [provenance]: https://github.com/rust-lang/unsafe-code-guidelines/blob/master/reference/src/glossary.md#pointer-provenance